scanoss/auditcmd/README.md

 4. Type your optional comment (or leave blank)
 5. Press **Enter** to save the decision or **ESC** to cancel

-Audit decisions are saved directly to the original JSON file in an `audit_cmd` array for each file match.
+Audit decisions are saved directly to the original JSON file in an `audit` array for each file match.

 ## Data Structure